-Recent studies have uncovered a series of mutations in FZD5 associated with microphthalmia and/or coloboma in humans (Aubert-Mucca et al., 2021; Holt et al., 2022; Jiang et al., 2021; Liu et al., 2016).
-A total of 21 cases with missense, nonsense or frameshift mutations have been described (Cortés-González et al., 2024; Holt et al., 2022).
+Recent studies have uncovered a series of variants of FZD5 associated with microphthalmia and/or coloboma in humans (Aubert-Mucca et al., 2021; Holt et al., 2022; Jiang et al., 2021; Liu et al., 2016).
+A total of 21 cases with missense, nonsense or frameshift variants have been described (Cortés-González et al., 2024; Holt et al., 2022).
 Only two variants have been functionally analysed in vitro and in vivo (Cortés-González et al., 2024; Liu et al., 2016).
-The first variant (Liu et al., 2016) is a frameshift mutation leading to a premature termination codon, which generates a truncated form of the protein missing the transmembrane and the Cterminal domain.
-The truncated form of FZD5 was shown to work as a dominant-negative, interfering with Wnt activity, and it has been proposed that this would explain the autosomal dominant inheritance pattern leading to ocular phenotypes described in these patients.
-The second variant (Cortés-González et al., 2024) is a missense mutation leading to the replacement of a highly conserved Proline by a Leucine at the junction between the first intracellular domain and the second transmembrane domain (Pro267Leu).
+The first (Liu et al., 2016) is a frameshift variant leading to a premature termination codon, which generates a truncated form of the protein missing the transmembrane and the C-terminal domain.
+The truncated form of FZD5 was shown to work as a dominant negative, interfering with Wnt activity, and it has been proposed that this would explain the autosomal dominant inheritance pattern leading to ocular phenotypes described in these patients.
+The second (Cortés-González et al., 2024) is a missense variant leading to the replacement of a highly conserved proline by a leucine at the junction between the first intracellular domain and the second transmembrane domain (Pro267Leu).
 This variant has been shown to behave as a hypomorph, unable to efficiently transduce the Wnt signal (Cortés-González et al., 2024).
-In this case, the pattern of inheritance is recessive, and the mutation in heterozygosis does not display any defective phenotype.
+In this case, the pattern of inheritance is recessive, and the variant in heterozygosis does not display any defective phenotype.